Freehold and Leasehold

 Commonhold Property

 Commonhold is a relatively new idea; it was introduced at the end of 2004.
-Most properties won’t be commonhold, and those that are were built after September 2004.
-Again, like leasehold, this type of property is usually found with flats and units.
+Like leasehold properties, they’re typically found with flats and units.

 Commonhold is pretty self-explanatory.
 A group of people mutually own, for example, a block of flats.
 There is no overall landlord.
 However, there is a freehold owner, and that is a company called a commonhold association.
 The owner of each flat is a member of the association (i.e if you buy a commonhold flat, you will be part of the association).
 The commonhold association is responsible for maintaining the communal areas of the building.